Addono/container-registry-proxy/README.md

 > Note: If your Docker daemon is running in a VM, which would be the case if you're using Docker Toolbox on Mac, then pulling directly from localhost will not work.
 >
 > One workaround is using ngrok to have a publicly available domain name to connect to.
-As an added benefit, this also gives HTTPS support out of the box:
+As an added benefit, this also gives HTTPS support out of the box and makes it accessible also from other machines:
 >
 > ```bash
 > # Note the ngrok domain assigned to you